 A ServiceNow user account has been created for the PagerDuty integration to use.

-The above user accounts have been mapped to each other via their shared email address and the PagerDuty User ID.
+The user accounts have been mapped to each other via their shared email address and the PagerDuty User ID.

 If all of these prerequisites have been fulfilled, you may now begin configuring the API and Webhook Connection in ServiceNow.